Martin Turner: Wishbone Ash

-In 1987 the original quartet reformed, and Turner produced and performed on the albums Nouveau Calls, Here to Hear and Strange Affair as well as undertaking worldwide touring with the band between 1988–1991.
+In 1987 the original quartet reformed, and Turner produced and performed on the albums Nouveau Calls, Here to Hear and Strange Affair as well as undertaking worldwide touring with the band between 1988 and 1991.
 In late 1991 Wishbone Ash decided to continue without Turner.
 He did, however, perform with Wishbone Ash again on several occasions, including the band's 25th anniversary celebrations in 1995–96, and the Ashcon event in November 1997.
 He has also been involved in the mixing and remastering of several back catalogue, compilation and archival Wishbone Ash CD titles.

 In 1996, Turner released Walking the Reeperbahn, featuring material spanning the years 1981–1996.

 Martin Turner's Wishbone Ash

 In 2005, he formed a new band, Martin Turner's Wishbone Ash, to perform Wishbone Ash music.
 Their debut release, titled New Live Dates Vol.1 was released in 2006, followed by New Live Dates Vol. 2 in 2007.
 Both featured a guest appearance by original Wishbone Ash member Ted Turner.

 Martin Turner's Wishbone Ash later released Argus: Through The Looking Glass, a 2008 re-recording of Wishbone Ash's album, and Life Begins Tour, a 2CD/DVD recording of a performance at Leicester Y Theatre in March 2010.

 In 2013 Andy Powell took Turner to court in the UK over the name of his band.
 Turner had been out of Wishbone Ash since the 1990s and had resigned ownership of the band name.
 Powell believed the two Wishbone Ash names were causing confusion in the market and he wanted Turner to change his band name so it was clear Turner was a former member of Wishbone Ash and not fronting a spinoff of the group.
 Turner claimed that he wanted the registration to be declared invalid.
 Powell won the court case and Turner changed the name of his band to "Martin Turner Ex-Wishbone Ash", as it is still known today.

 In 2015 Turner produced a new album, Written in the Stars, which reached number 16 in the UK Independent Breakers chart.
 In 2018, Turner's live album, Beauty of Chaos – Live at the Citadel reached number 35 in the UK Rock & Metal Chart.

 In 2025 he is still touring and performing classic Wishbone Ash songs from the back catalogue under the name "Martin Turner Ex Wishbone Ash".
 His current band consists of guitarists Danny Willson (former member of Showaddywaddy) and Misha Nikolic.
 Sonny Flint (son of Hughie Flint) played drums with the band from June 2022 until his departure in November 2024.
 Tim Brown rejoined on drums in 2025.